ThomasLambProgramming/thomaslamb.dev/public/ProjectAssets/Malicious/Malicious.md

 Our final game was fully playable with a full sprint schedule of alpha, beta, and gold.
 Our end result had very few bugs and none of them were game breaking.

-The final build is avaiable on [Itch IO Here](https://haydencarterdesign.itch.io/malicious)
+The final build is avaiable on at https://haydencarterdesign.itch.io/malicious